Use these product recommendation examples as inspiration for your ecommerce store and email marketing strategies to increase relevance and revenue.

 Combine 2 product recommendation blocks on product detail pages to maximize the experience.
 In this example, products that typically bought with the one currently viewed are shown above products that the customer has previously browsed:

 Here’s another example of this tactic for the sportswear industry:

 Image ribbons on pages can launch a shoppable user generated content banner. as seen here on Gymshark’s product page:

 SkateHut AB tests similar, but varied, promotions for scooters on their product pages that depend on what the shopper is browsing in order to increase average order value:

 The Sports Edit and their merchandisers know that some ranges are always a perfect match for each other.
 By tagging ranges such as “workout tops” and “tights” together, they ensure that key inventories are always matched:

 Anticipating what your customer is searching for is the cherry on the sundae of personalized shopping.
 The ideal search page incorporates intelligent recommendations–items that other customers have viewed and purchased to guide customers along their journey.
 The fun part?
 Intelligent recommendations are also grammar gurus and can spot incorrect search terms, instead displaying items similar to that term.
 For maximum ease-of-use, search recommendations should be displayed above the fold so customers can easily find what they’re searching for.

-This page is prime time for up-selling–the perfect moment to offer complimentary items to complete a customer’s purchase (remember the aggressive ankle socks?).
+Why the cart page?
+This page is prime time for up-selling–the perfect moment to offer complimentary items to complete a customer’s purchase.
 Add in some product recommendations on this page to remind your customer about the most relevant items browsed.
 Fun fact: up to 25% of customers who click on these recommendations actually order the item (just make sure to exclude items already in their cart).